Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 Essentially, at a deep, internal level, the individual senses something is wrong.
 Something nonphysical is causing great discontent.

-And, as a general rule, conventional healing methods do not address these more profound and potentially pervasive psychic malalignments.
+And, generally, conventional healing methods do not address these more profound and potentially pervasive psychic malalignments.

 One challenge with the term “spiritual healer” is that it’s vague.
 “Nonphysical” or “metaphysical” (beyond physical) can imply many different things.